R-Rothrock/diatom/README.md

 database for keeping track, and, to edit this file, one will need superuser privileges.
-Keep in mind to **only add computers you trust into the config file.** Any computer you add will be capable of accessing files, network sockets, and possible more.
+Keep in mind to **only add computers you trust into the config file.** Any computer you add will be capable of accessing files, network sockets, and possibly more.
 At first, this database will be edited manually by a `sudo` instance.
 Then, I'll likely add another executable to add some QoL to the picture.